Brimfield High School

 Brimfield High School, or BHS, is a public four-year high school at 323 East Clinton Street in Brimfield, Illinois, a village in Peoria County, Illinois, in the Midwestern United States.
 BHS is part of Brimfield Community Unit School District 309, which serves the communities of Brimfield, Kickapoo, and Edwards, and also includes Brimfield Grade School.
 The campus is located 15 miles northwest of Peoria, IL, and serves a mixed village and rural residential community.
 The school lies within the Peoria metropolitan statistical area.

 Academics

 In 2009 Brimfield High School did not make Adequate Yearly Progress, with 63% of students meeting standards, on the Prairie State Achievement Examination, a state test that is part of the No Child Left Behind Act.
 As of 2023, the school's high school graduation rate was 94%.

 Athletics

 High School competes in the Prairieland Conference and also the Inter County Athletic Conference and is a member school in the Illinois High School Association.
-It co-ops with neighboring Elmwood High School for some athletic and extra curricular programs.
+It co-ops with neighboring Elmwood High School for football, track and field, and cross-country.
 The school claimed its first state championship for a team sport in the 2014-2015 basketball season as the Brimfield men's team went 34-2 beating Mounds Meridian in the state finals.